IndigenousBusinessAssociation/IndigenousBusinessAssociation.github.io/about/index.md

 <center>IBA is a club that supports Indigenous involvement within business.</center>

 ## We aim to...
-* Help indigenous students
+* Support indigenous students
-* Teach about Indigenous specfic knowledge in business
+* Teach Indigenous specfic knowledge in business
 * Connect Indigenous students together

 ## Website is still WIP